Imprints of octupole collectivity in uranium-238 on relativistic heavy-ion flow observables

-\textit{Octupole deformation-triangular flow correlation.---} The sensitivity of heavy-ion collisions to nuclear deformation stems from the approximately linear response relation between the initial-state geometry of the quark-gluon plasma (QGP) and the final-state anisotropic flow.
-When deformed nuclei collide in random orientations, they imprint distinct spatial anisotropies on the initial energy density profile, characterized by the eccentricity coefficients $\varepsilon_{n>1} \equiv \left|\int r^n e^{i n \phi} e(r, \phi) d^2r / \int r^n e(r, \phi) d^2r \right|$, where $e(r,\phi)$ is estimated from the overlap energy density.
-Driven by pressure gradients, the QGP undergoes hydrodynamic collective expansion, transferring the $\varepsilon_n$ into azimuthal anisotropy of final-state hadrons.
-This anisotropy is described by a Fourier expansion of the particle distribution $d N / d \phi \propto 1+2 \sum v_n \cos n\left(\phi-\Psi_n\right)$~\cite{Poskanzer:1998yz,Borghini:2000sa,Heinz:2013th,Chen:2024aom}.
-The elliptic flow $v_2$ and the triangular flow $v_3$ capture the hydrodynamic response of the QGP to $\varepsilon_n$~\cite{Niemi:2015qia}, following a linear relation $v_n \propto \varepsilon_n$.
-Through this relation, $v_2$ and $v_3$ become sensitive to quadrupole deformation $\beta_2$ and octupole deformation $\beta_3$, respectively.
+The sensitivity to nuclear deformation arises from the approximately linear mapping between the initial-state geometry and final-state anisotropic flow~\cite{STAR:2024wgy}.
+When deformed nuclei collide in random orientations, they imprint distinct spatial anisotropies on the initial energy density profile, characterized by eccentricity coefficients $\varepsilon_{n>1} \equiv \left|\int r^n e^{i n \phi} e(r, \phi) d^2r / \int r^n e(r, \phi) d^2r \right|$, where the local energy density $e(r,\phi)$ in the $xy$ plane is derived from the overlap region, although its precise magnitude depends on the hydrodynamic model used.
+Driven by pressure gradients, the QGP undergoes hydrodynamic collective expansion, transferring the $\varepsilon_n$ into azimuthal anisotropy of final-state hadrons, described by a Fourier expansion of the particle azimuthal angle distribution $d N / d \phi \propto 1+2 \sum v_n \cos n\phi$~\cite{Poskanzer:1998yz,Borghini:2000sa,Heinz:2013th,Chen:2024aom}.
+The elliptic ($v_2$) and triangular ($v_3$) flows linearly respond to the initial eccentricities $\varepsilon_n$~\cite{Niemi:2015qia}, $v_n \propto \varepsilon_n$, making them sensitive to quadrupole and octupole collectivity.